abensberg48/dollar_general/README.md

 I ran two linear probability models to try to identify a predictive relationship between variables that could have been missed in my visualizations.

- The first is model trying to ascertain the likelihood of a Dollar General being located in a census tract, given that the census tract is considered disadvantaged.
-This model suggests that being a disadvantaged community decreases the likelihood of a presence of a Dollar General by two percentage points, all else equal.
+ The first model is trying to ascertain the likelihood of a Dollar General being located in a census tract, given that the census tract is considered disadvantaged.
+This model suggests that being a disadvantaged community decreases the likelihood of the presence of a Dollar General by two percentage points, all else equal.
  ```python
                            OLS Regression Results
 ==============================================================================